How to Boost Your WiFi Signal: Increase Your WiFi Speed

 1. Optimize Router Placement

-The first and most obvious fix for optimizing your WiFi network is the physical placement of your WiFi router.
+The first consideration for boosting your WiFi signal is the physical placement of your WiFi router.
 Because the WiFi signal radiates out from your router’s antenna in a spherical direction, the best place to put it is the direct center of your house.

 Even if positioning the router centrally isn’t an option, it’s important that the router isn’t on the floor, in a closet, in a corner, or directly next to any thick solid barriers.
 Concrete, brick, and stone are all very difficult for WiFi signal to penetrate.
 The ideal placement for a router is often in the middle of the ceiling, but anywhere elevated like a desk or shelf should work well.